 5. How to Keep Your Oblique Pen Clean

-The brass flange on your oblique pen will last for years and years … as long as you keep ink and water out of it!
+The brass flange on your oblique pen will last for years … as long as you keep ink and water out of it!
 There’s really no reason that liquid should get up in the pen because you shouldn’t dip the pen in ink past the reservoir (the hole in the middle of the nib).
 The same goes with water!
 When you swish the pen off, water should only make contact with the nib, not the calligraphy pen.

 For more information on keeping your oblique calligraphy pen in mint condition, you can check out the How to Take Care of Your Calligraphy Pen article!
 To reiterate, though, the main secret is to keep moisture in any form away from the pen itself.